zio/zio-akka-cluster/README.md

 It is particularly useful when you have some business logic that needs to be processed by a single process across a cluster (e.g. some state that should be only in one place at a given time, a single writer to a database, etc).
 See [Akka Documentation](https://doc.akka.io/docs/akka/current/cluster-sharding.html) to know more about Cluster Sharding usage.

 To start sharding a given entity type on a node, use `Sharding.start`.
-It returns a `Sharding` object which can be used to send messages and stop sharded entities.
+It returns a `Sharding` object which can be used to send messages, stop or passivate sharded entities.

 ```scala
 def start[Msg, State](